kbarni/GPSLogger/README.md

 ## Applying the position data to another file containing timestamps

-The `gpssync.py` utility can create positional data in another CSV file containing timestamps.
+The `gpssync_ui.py` (with GUI - needs the [Gooey library](https://pypi.org/project/Gooey/)) or `gpssync.py` (command line) utility can create positional data in another CSV file containing timestamps.
 The utility might have to be updated for the structure of the CSV file.

 Useage:

+    python3 gpssync_ui.py

+or

     python3 gpssync.py [--xarm xdist] [--yarm ydist ] [outfile.pos] [camerafile1.txt] [camerafile2.txt] ...

 where `--xarm` and `--yarm` define the lateral and axial distance between the GPS antenna and the camera.